smgt/readmill-injector-firefox/README.md

-# Firefox Add-On Readmill Inject
+# Firefox Add-On - Readmill Injector

 This is the repository of the Firefox plugin that injects 'Send to Readmill' buttons on webpages that includes EPUB files.
 You can find the [Add-On over at Mozilla](https://addons.mozilla.org/en-US/firefox/addon/readmill-injector/).